 Maintaining a career and taking care of an ailing loved one can be tricky.
 After more than 10 years helping with her parents’ caregiving, Lucy Lazarony has tried all the tricks to keep her career and creativity in balance (with various degrees of success).

-Here are seven tips for juggling work and caregiving.
+Here are seven tips for maintaining a balance between your life at work and as a caregiver.

 Reduce Your Hours